 But the more we experimented with video the more it highlighted some weaknesses with this written format:

-- It’s time consuming getting quotes
+- It’s time consuming to extract quotes from audio recordings or written notes

-- It’s translated
+- They’re often translated

 Whereas with video: